-This Management Discussion and Analysis ("MD&A") of Chakana Copper Corp. (the "Corporation" or "Chakana") dated September 26, 2022, provides an analysis of the Corporation's financial results for the year ended May 31, 2022.
-The following information should be read in conjunction with the accompanying audited consolidated financial statements for the year ended May 31, 2022 with accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and International Accounting Standard 34 Interim Financial Reporting, as issued by the International Accounting Standards Board.
+This Management Discussion and Analysis ("MD&A") of Chakana Copper Corp. (the "Corporation" or "Chakana") dated October 27, 2022 provides an analysis of the Corporation's financial results for the three months ended August 31, 2022.
+The following information should be read in conjunction with the accompanying unaudited condensed interim consolidated financial statements for the three months ended August 31, 2022 with accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and International Accounting Standard 34 Interim Financial Reporting, as issued by the International Accounting Standards Board.

 All dollar figures are expressed in Canadian dollars, unless otherwise stated.
-The Corporation's consolidated financial statements and MD&A are available on www.sedar.com.
+The Corporation's condensed interim consolidated financial statements and MD&A are available on www.sedar.com.